 - Slice hot pizza and serve immediately.
 Cover leftover pizza tightly and store in the refrigerator.
 Reheat as you prefer.
 Baked pizza slices can be frozen up to 3 months.

-- Freezing Instructions: This recipe yields two 12-inch pizzas.
+- Freezing Instructions: This recipe yields enough dough for two 12-inch pizzas, a little less than 2 pounds total.
 After the pizza dough rises and you divide the dough in half (step 5), you can freeze one of the balls of dough to make pizza at a later time.
 Or you can simply freeze both balls of dough separately.
 Lightly coat all sides of the dough ball(s) with nonstick spray or olive oil.
 Place the dough ball(s) into individual zipped-top bag(s) and seal tightly, squeezing out all the air.
 Freeze for up to 3 months.
 To thaw, place the frozen pizza dough in the refrigerator for about 8 hours or overnight.
 When ready to make pizza, remove the dough from the refrigerator and allow to rest for 30 minutes on the counter.
-Continue with step 5.
+Continue with step 5, punching down the dough to release air if needed.

 - Overnight/All Day Instructions: Prepare the dough through step 3, but allow the dough to rise for 8-12 hours in the refrigerator.
 (If it needs to be in the refrigerator for longer, use cooler water in the dough which will slow the dough’s rise and allow for more time.)
 The slow rise gives the pizza dough wonderful flavor!
 When ready, continue with step 5.
 If the dough didn’t quite double in size overnight, let it sit at room temperature for 30-45 minutes before punching down (step 5).